softlion/NotionSharp/README.md

 ### Setup your Notion pages and get your credentials

-- Create a public page at the root of Notion.so, then add subpages to this page with a title and an icon.
+- Create a page at the root of Notion.so (the root page), then add subpages to this page with a title and an icon.
+For each subpage, check "shared".
+Don't check "Shared" on the root page.
-- Get your Notion's credentials using the Chrome extension [cookie-editor](https://chrome.google.com/webstore/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm) by examining the cookies (TokenV2 => key, browserId and userId)
+- Get your Notion's credentials using the Chrome extension [cookie-editor](https://chrome.google.com/webstore/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm) by examining the cookies (TokenV2 => key, browserId and userId).
+Replace CmsPageTitle below with the exact title of your root page.

 ### Spawn the website with [kubernetes](https://kubernetes.io/)